0x73alzek/0x73alzek.github.io/README.md

 ### About Me

-I am someone trying to learn everything about hacking.
-You know, before hacking a target, you need to understand how it works.
-That's why I spend most of my time doing deep technical research, reading articles and tries about target on my local environment.
-The rest is easy peasy.
+I am really someone who is trying to be good at hacking.